dcunited001/dcunited001.github.io/_posts/2016-07-07-american-eros-or-how-to-fell-a-souley.md

 blood to the head.
 The dawn sunlight suddenly stops casting shadows and instead everything is refracted as mother of pearl.
 The shadows, the light.
 A brief, brilliant flash of the essence of beauty itself.
-I can't tell (if this came from the light, from the sun).
+I can't tell -- this perplexing luminance, did it suddenly surge through the window from the sun?
 Or maybe this pearling refraction emerged from within myself.
 Did she see it too?
 Was she looking for it?

 That rush of blood to the head, just now.
 Incredulous.
 What was that?
 Was the restraint released from my heart?
 Impossible.
 It's like a